 If you didn’t have the cash to pay your kids’ tuition, you probably haven’t maxed out your retirement savings, either.
 And it’s unlikely that you’ll be able to while you’re saddled with your kid’s student loan debt.

 Giving kids responsibility for paying for their education teaches them important lessons in financial responsibility and decision-making.
 For some, this independence might cause them to take school more seriously.
 Your kids have plenty of time to pay down their debt as they increase their income, whereas your earning years are limited and your income in retirement might decrease.

 If you count yourself as part of the 56% of people who’d have a hard time paying a $1,000 emergency expense, you might want to focus on creating that nest egg first.
 Without it, that $1,000 would wind up on a credit card or owed to family or friends.
 Experts recommend saving enough to get you through three to six months of expense, with retirees and people approaching retirement age needing closer to six months’ worth to protect retirement income.

 7. Put Those Windfalls to Good Use

 Work bonuses and tax refunds are painless sources of cash that you can use to pay down debt or add to your savings and investment accounts.
-The IRS considers bonus money “supplemental wages,” and it allows employers to tax them at a flat rate of 25 percent.
+The IRS considers bonus money “supplemental wages,” and it allows employers to tax them at a flat rate of 22%.
 You can offset that by paying down high-interest debt on which you’re currently making minimum payments, or by investing the money in a tax-friendly account.